 A circulated coin graded VG-8 is well worn.
 Major design elements are visible, but with faintness in areas.
-Head of Liberty, wreath, and other major features are visible in outline form without center detail.
+Head of Liberty, wreath, and other significant features are visible in outline form without center detail.
 LIBERTY is mostly worn away.

 History of Grading United States Coins

 The result was a book titled Official ANA Grading Standards of United States Coins that was first published in 1977.
 Coins were illustrated with pen and ink drawings and the information was very similar to another text titled PhotoGrade, Official Photographic Grading Guide for United States Coins.
-Although the book was comprehensive in nature it would take several more edition over the coming years before true agreement on grading terms and descriptions would be obtained.
+Although the book was comprehensive it would take several more edition over the coming years before true agreement on grading terms and descriptions would be obtained.

 While numbers from 1 through 59 are continuous, it has been found practical to designate specific intermediate numbers to define grades, resulting in steps.
 Hence, this text uses the following descriptions and their numerical equivalents, as approved by the ANA Board of Governors.

-While the preceding guidelines will undoubtedly prove useful to the reader, it is strongly advised that viewing actual coins in the marketplace will enable you to better determine grading practices affecting the series which interest you most.
-For example, the collector of Morgan silver dollars would do well to examine Morgans graded by a variety of services and sellers in order to determine in general what is considered to be MS-63, MS-64, MS-65, and higher grades.
+While the preceding guidelines will undoubtedly prove useful to the reader, it is strongly advised that viewing actual coins in the marketplace will enable you to determine better grading practices affecting the series which interest you most.
+For example, the collector of Morgan silver dollars would do well to examine Morgans graded by a variety of services and sellers to determine in general what is considered to be MS-63, MS-64, MS-65, and higher grades.

-Reproduced with permission from The Official American Numismatic Association Grading Standards for United States Coins, 6th edition, copyright 2005, Whitman Publishing, LLC.
+Some content reproduced with permission from The Official American Numismatic Association Grading Standards for United States Coins, 6th edition, copyright 2005, Whitman Publishing, LLC.
 All Rights Reserved.